TL;DR — I'm a web developer nerd that wanted to test my sites on multiple devices at once. So, I built a thing to do that.

 Use what you can!
 Perhaps you own an Android phone...
 Tell your friends what you're doing and ask if you can borrow a previous-model iPhone that they're not using or something.
 I'm hoping to get my hands on a newer Android device or two - especially if they're different screen sizes.
 I'm debating whether or not to send an email to the firm asking folks to donate a dusty device or two.

-Thankfully, in this day and age, we’re able to hop on the internet and look up how other folks have solved similar problems.
+Thankfully, we're able to hop on the internet and look up how other folks have solved similar problems.
 After poking around the web, I found a cool project/movement called Open Device Lab.
 It aims to highlight device labs that are open to public use for free and encourage the creation of more.
-It’s certainly a very cool idea; one that I think could be a really cool addition to any of the co-working locations in downtown Tucson.
-However, it’s an idea I don’t think I can pitch w/o having a working example to demo.
+It's certainly a very cool idea; one that I think could be a really cool addition to any of the co-working locations in downtown Tucson.
+However, it's an idea I don't think I can pitch w/o having a working example to demo.

 The well-made, professional solution

 I'm just gonna leave this here and say, yeah... looks really nice.